A B C D E F G H I J M N O P R S T V W

 Days Sales Outstanding (DSO)

-Can be used a predictor of the accounts receivable aging.
+Can be used as a predictor of the accounts receivable aging.
 DSO is calculated by dividing total accounts receivable by total sales and multiplying this amount by 365 days.
 It shows on average how long it takes for a company to collect on its receivables.

 Deal Parameters